amaesanchez/Jeopardy/conceptual.md

 ### What is DNS?

-The Domain Name System converts human-readable, easy-to-remember hostnames to IP addresses, so that servers and clients can communicate to each other.
+The Domain Name System converts human-readable, easy-to-remember hostnames to IP addresses, so that servers and clients can identify and communicate with each other.

 ### What is an HTTP header?

-An HTTP header contains metadata of the HTTP request/response, including the content type and the request method.
+An HTTP header contains metadata of the HTTP request/response, which includes the content type and the request method, amongst other properties.

 ### What is an HTTP Response Code?

-An HTTP Response Code is the JSON string returned from an HTTP request.
+An HTTP Response Code is a 3-digit code sent in response to an HTTP request.
+It describes the status of the request (ie. 200 = successful).

 ### What is the difference between GET and POST?

 The HTTP `GET` request is how the client retrieves data from a server when a user clicks on links on a page or searches anything on the browser.
 The arguments of a `GET` request are passed along in a query string.

 The HTTP `POST` request securely sends data from the client to the server.
-The arguments of a `POST` request are passed in the body of a request, formatted as a JSON string.
+The arguments of a `POST` request are passed in the body of a request.
 This type of request is especially useful for sending sensitive information like passwords.

 ### What is AJAX?
 Why would you use it?

-AJAX (Asynchronous JavaScript And XML) is a set of techniques used  sending/receiving HTTP requests/responses using JavaScript in browser without refreshing the page upon response.
+AJAX (Asynchronous JavaScript And XML) is a set of techniques used for sending/receiving HTTP requests/responses using JavaScript in browser without refreshing the page upon response.
 By default, traditional HTTP requests will get a response and replace the entire webpage with the `GET` result, which becomes problematic when a user only wants to update or interact with parts of a page.

 For example, without using AJAX, a user scrolling through their Twitter feed would reload their entire page upon scrolling to the bottom of their feed to load more content.
 With AJAX, the user's feed can be updated asynchronously, while the rest of the Twitter page remains as is.
 This way, the server doesn't have to send the entire page content, which makes for a faster, more efficient web application.